alfusinigoj/windows-kube-samples/dotnet4x-msmq/README.md

 # MSMQ
 Here's an example of a container hosting a WebAPI front end and a Windows Service backend that communication with each other via MSMQ.
-While this is functional, it's a contrived scenario and still a work-in-progress.
-I intend to break this out into two seperate pods with the MSMQs exposed as services.

-## TODO
-* Take another stab at two containers in one pod
-* Break this out into two pods
+# Qbert/API/Controlers/MessageController.cs

+Replace or configure <URL OF DAEMON SERVICE> with the KubeDNS entry for the dotnet4qbertdaemon service.